Where Is Byron Bay?

 Food and Nightlife

-If you’re social, and wondering what to do in Byron Bay, an alternative to the hippie- laidback element is the introduction in the main streets of varied food, drink and nightlife.
+If you’re social, you might be looking for cool things to do in Byron Bay NSW.
+An alternative to the hippie- laidback element is the varied food, drinks and nightlife in the main streets of Byron.

 Increasingly over recent years, the Byron Bay area has become widely known as a hotspot destination, from “schoolies”, backpackers and families travelling north in winter from the cold winters of southern Australia.